-DISCONNECTING THE TOWED VEHICLE
+DISCONNECTING THE TOWED VEHICLE FOR COLORADO AND SILVERADO 4x4s

-- Park on a level surface.
+- 1. Park on a level surface.
 Secure the vehicle with wheel blocks. - 2.
-Reconnect the battery. - 3.
-Set the parking brake and place transmission in Park. - 4.
-Shift the transfer case to 2 HL - 5.
-Disconnect the vehicle from the tow vehicle.
+Connect the battery. - 3.
+Turn on the ignition with the engine off. - 4.
+Set the parking brake. - 5.
+Shift the transfer case to 2 HI. - 6.
+Disconnect the vehicle from the tow vehicle. - 7.
+Start the engine of the towed vehicle. - 8.
+Shift the transmission to Park and turn off the ignition. - 9.
+Release the parking brake and remove the wheel blocks. - 10.
+Reset any lost presets.